bhupendra-chouhan/NamasteReact/readme.md

 1) We use contextAPI to prevent prop-drilling type situations.
 2) We use context mostly to store data which is been accessed/used by multiple components.
+3) We can create context multiple context, anywhere in the app and we can also override any context, anywhere we want to in our app.
+4) Context is a global space, I can either provide it to a specific component or to the the whole app.